deanjgoldman/keen-kelp-analysis/README.md

-# keen-kelp-analysis
+# keen-kelp-poisson-analysis
-A statistical analysis of changes in kelp population over time using data collected by the Kelp Ecosystem Ecology Network (KEEN).
+A statistical analysis and modeling of changes in kelp population over time as a Poisson process using data collected by the Kelp Ecosystem Ecology Network (KEEN).

 # Notes
 This paper and R notebook was produced as part of an assignment in my Master's degree program.
 It's solely an exercise in statistical hypothesis testing.
 Feedback is welcome.